THIS IS WHERE THE JOURNEY BEGINS

 The group lead themselves through the show caverns.

-Groups are led through the show caverns by experienced mine guides.
+Groups are taken through the show caverns by experienced mine guides.

 SEMI-DEEP LEVEL VISIT

-A part guided tour of the show mine and simple caving activity.
-The group wear helmets and lamps, will be crawling in places and also get a little dirty.
+A part guided tour of the show mine combined with a simple caving activity.
+The group wear helmets, lamps and overalls; they will be crawling in places and will get a little dirty.

 DEEP LEVEL VISIT